Aquatic Nuisance Species FAQs

 - How do I properly drain to comply with regulations?

-- Some special ANS rules were implemented specifically for the Red River.
+- Some special ANS rules were implemented specifically for the Red River, Lake Ashtabula and the lower Sheyenne.
 What are the specific rules and why did this occur?

 - How can I transport game fish I caught?

 - Why do I have to purchase live aquatic bait in North Dakota?

 - How can I transport legal live aquatic bait such as minnows?

 - What should I do if I see or catch an ANS?